eldstal/touchless-xm/README.md

 ```

 If all went well, you're ready to go!

+## Fabrication Notes
+I'm currently in the process or ordering a first batch of boards from PCBWay.
+These are caveats of the design:

+- Order a 0.6mm PCB, to maximize the clearance inside the cap
+- The smallest drilled hole is just over 0.2mm
+- The XM4/XM5 connector footprints have narrow spacing between pads.
+This is a problem for the "Matte black" solder mask, but apparently possible with green/blue/red solder mask.
+If you want a matte black board, you have to allow for gaps in the solder mask at these connectors, and that may lead to shorts.
+Go with green or blue or red.

 ## License
 Touchlæss XM © 2025 by Albin Eldstål-Ahrens is licensed under Creative Commons BY-SA 4.0